MelonKony/millmint/site/factbook/world/vekllei/old._index copy.md

    Area="2,393,359 km²"
  >}}

 <span class="fi fi-com"></span> **Vekllei** is best conceptualised as a union of islands across the Atlantic Ocean.
 It is a commonwealth,[^commonwealth] the fourth in a series, and consists of many island republics that are connected by politics and prosperity, not geography or race.
-It is a new kind of country, without direct precedence or comparison, and spans the Atlantic and Caribbean oceans in their entirety.
+These islands range in size from the Selvas Islands of 160 people to the island of {{<link/oslola>}}, of 8 million.
+Together, they amount to a single superstate that spans the entirety of the Atlantic as a great power.

-The Commonwealth which unites them is both deeply federal and highly standardised, and built on common systems of governance and economic management.
-The sovereign basis of the country is the [republic](/republics/), or island city-state, which are organised into regional [constituent commonwealths](/constituents/).
-These republics, numbering 78 in total, cede aspects of governance like {{<link/healthcare>}}, {{<link/schools>}} and the {{<link/armed-forces>}} to the federal Commonwealth.
+The Commonwealth which unites them is highly centralised and built on common systems of governance and economic management.
+Member [republics](/republics/), organised in [constituent commonwealths](/constituents/) cede aspects of governance like security, health and education to the federal Commonwealth.
+The country is colloquially known as *Vekllei*, an Algic [corcidi](/corcidi/) word meaning *people of the sea and stars*.[^name] It is also known as the *Commonwealth of Oceans*.

 The capital of Vekllei is [Comet](/comet/), located west of the Azores Commonwealth in the Meteor Islands.
-It was designed and built for that purpose.

 Vekllei is often regarded a nation by will, rather than of culture or geography.
 It consists of distant autonomous republics with many cultures and languages, and it has attracted millions of immigrants since independence looking to participate in building the unique aspects of its governance and society.